tomiGoljevscek/Oxide.Docs/source/includes/rust-legacy/hooks_player.md

 We need a Python example here
 ```

- * Called when a player tries to research an item
+ * Called when the player tries to research an item
  * Returning a InventoryItem.MergeResult will cancel default behavior